Affine and cyclotomic Schur categories: Abstract

 \section{Abstract}

 Using the affine web category introduced in a prequel as a building block, we formulate a diagrammatic $\Bbbk$-linear monoidal category, {\em the affine Schur category}, for any commutative ring $\Bbbk$.
-We then formulate diagrammatic categories, the {\em cyclotomic Schur categories}, with arbitrary parameters at positive integral levels.
+We then formulate the {\em cyclotomic Schur categories}.
 Integral bases consisting of elementary diagrams are obtained for affine and cyclotomic Schur categories.
-A second diagrammatic basis, called a double SST basis, for any such cyclotomic Schur category is also established, leading to a conjectural higher level RSK correspondence.
-We show that the endomorphism algebras with the double SST bases are isomorphic to degenerate cyclotomic Schur algebras with their cellular bases, providing a first diagrammatic presentation of the latter.
-The presentations for the affine and cyclotomic Schur categories are much simplified when $\Bbbk$ is a field of characteristic zero.
+A second diagrammatic basis, called a double SST basis, for any such cyclotomic Schur category is also established, leading to a higher level RSK correspondence.
+We show that the path algebras with the double SST bases are isomorphic to degenerate cyclotomic Schur algebras of Dipper-James-Mathas with their cellular bases, providing a first diagrammatic presentation of the latter.
+The presentations for the affine and cyclotomic Schur categories are simplified for $\Bbbk=\mathbb C$.